NiklasRosenstein/slap/docs/content/commands/install.md

 # `slap install`

-Install the current project or all projects in a monorepository into the current Python environment, including development dependencies and extras.
+Install the current project or all projects in a mono-repository into the current Python environment, including development dependencies and extras.
 After cloning a new repository, this is often the first command you run after creating a virtual environment (for that, see [`slap venv`](venv.md)).